Just like many other places on campus, the Billiards & Games Room is rich with history. You might be surprised to learn that:

 For as long as anyone can remember (at least as far back as the 1930s), a group of professors gathered to play a game called Bottle Pool.
 For generations, they gathered every day and played on the same table.
 At times, the group had two dozen members and used half of the room.
 They met every day at lunch, but as the group aged, they dropped to three days a week, until finally the size of the group dwindled to three and they met only once a week.
 The game was played on a table with pockets using 2 white balls and a red ball from a 3-cushion billiards table.
 There was a leather bottle placed upside-down in the middle of the table, and the object was to knock that bottle down.
 The first player to reach exactly 31 points won the game.

 Inside scoop from Betsy: The professors won't say they never played for money, but in the years I knew them (since the late 80s) it was all about pride.
 And they always split their table time equally.
 If their total was $3.05, they would bicker over who would pay the extra nickel.
 Back in the 1980s, the daytime clerk, Bill Paradise, usually offered to pitch in the extra nickel himself, but the professors wouldn't go for it.
 The staff got to the point where we would "coincidentally" make sure it was a total that was easily divisible by three.
-The last two members of this group, Ernie Brater and Olin Browder, are unable to play anymore, but still speak very fondly of their days at the Bottle Pool game.
+The last two members of this group, Ernie Brater and Olin Browder, stopped playing in the early 2000s but always spoke very fondly of their days at the Bottle Pool game.
+Professor Browder was a Law professor until his death in 2007.
 There is a plaque and a photograph commemorating this unique tradition by Table 22.

 Is it true that alcohol and smoking were once permitted, making it a big student hang out?